 How Could an Interested Individual Sign Up at Airbnb?

-Go to the website and click the Become a Host button at the top.
-Make sure that you check to see if your city is listed.
-Also, it wouldn’t be a bad idea to go to your local zoning commissioner and get a copy of any and all county laws on parking or zoning.
+You can sign up to become an Airbnb host here.
+Also, it wouldn't be a bad idea to go to your local zoning commissioner and get a copy of any and all county laws on parking or zoning.

 You may want to check out Get Paid For Your Pad: How to Maximize Profit From Your Airbnb Listing.
 It has a 5-star rating on Amazon out of 108 customer reviews, and it's also the highest-rated book you'll find on Amazon that covers the Airbnb earning opportunity.
 The book includes tips from someone who tripled his income using Airbnb and covers pretty much everything from preparing your house to creating a listing that will get noticed.
 You can download it for your Kindle or in paperback.
 The Kindle version is just $9.97.